Transgender candidate facing disqualification now cleared to run despite omitting deadname

 DeWine recently vetoed a proposed ban on gender-affirming care for minors, but the state House overrode that veto.
 The Senate is expected to do the same next week.

-In various ways, all four transgender candidates have been affected by the law's name-change notification requirement.

-Vanessa Joy, a real estate photographer from Stark County running for the Ohio House, who legally changed her name in 2022, was the first to be disqualified for omitting her deadname from petition paperwork.
+Vanessa Joy, a real estate photographer from Stark County running for the Ohio House who legally changed her name in 2022, was disqualified earlier this month for omitting her deadname from petition paperwork.
 She appealed her disqualification but was denied.
-Joy is now working with legal counsel and the Ohio Democratic Party to try to change the law.

-Joy says the current law is a barrier to transgender individuals who want to seek office but do not want to disclose their deadname — the name a transgender person was assigned at birth but does not align with their gender identity.
+Joy, who said the current law is a barrier to transgender individuals who want to seek office but do not want to disclose their deadname, is now working with legal counsel and the Ohio Democratic Party to try to change the law.

 Ari Faber, a Democratic candidate for the Ohio state Senate from Athens, was cleared to run but must use his deadname since he has not legally changed it.